Unchain1014/gpg-hep/README.md

 # ABOUT GPG-HEP
 GPG encryption/decryption shell scripts that come with a unified terminal launcher.
 Capable of processing both text and media (image/video files).
 Additionally includes an automated metadata stripping process with EXIFTOOL.

-This automated tool set and launcher was designed with the intention of bringing powerful privacy and security tools into the hands of the average person.
+Nothing in this project does anything you can not do on your own.
+The goal of GPG-HEP was simply to bring a quasi-ui to already existing systems in order to create a streamlined workflow.
+GPG-HEP was designed with the intention of bringing powerful privacy and security tools into the hands of the average person.
 Because of this choice, files and folders are named discreetly and the repository will remain as lightweight as possible.
 This is ideally deployable in volatile situations where privacy and security are necessary.

 - GPG tools for encrypting/decrypting with all GPG supported algorithms; IDEA, 3DES, CAST5, BLOWFISH, AES, AES192, AES256, TWOFISH, CAMELLIA128, CAMELLIA192, CAMELLIA256
 - Uses a shared master key file system to utilize doulbe symmetric encryption